akharrou/42-Project-Libft/README.md

 	make

-Copy/Move the `Includes/` directory & the Executable into the root of your project :
+Copy/Move the `Includes/` Directory & the `libft.a` Executable into the Root of your Project :

 	cp -R Includes libft.a <root_of_your_project>